 A good text, I believe, challenges us, so much so that we might come to realise during the encounter just how much we still have to learn.
 A good text humbles us.
 If we accept the feedback positively, we’re motivated to go learn some of what we found was lacking.
 We’re able to appreciate a text as far as we’re prepared for its contents.
 Conversely, we might just as ably assign our own understanding to a text, irrespective of the author’s conveyed intentions, which is neither here nor there for this discussion beyond being possible.

-Ironically, a skilful author might compose an appropriately convincing text for their audience that really conveys nothing truthful at all.
+Ironically, a skilful author might compose an appropriately persuasive text for their audience that really conveys nothing truthful at all.
 Dishonest, perhaps, but then good rhetoric isn’t necessarily hemmed in by scruples, which is why Aristotle and Cicero are to be admired for recommending a moral foundation.
 In any event, the author’s authority – yes, that’s meant to be repetitive – is the author’s to proffer, and with every published text, proffering authority is precisely what they do (…even when they say they only write for themselves because, if that really were true, they’d never publish a thing).
-But it’s still the audience’s decision to concede their own authority in accordance with the author’s textual suggestion, that as compared to taking some authoritative stance of their own.
+But it’s still the audience’s decision to concede their own authority in accordance with the author’s textual suggestion.
+Typically, it’s somewhere in between, what we call close reading or interacting with the text.
+A thoughtful reader / audience member will take up some authoritative stance of their own, prompted as they were by the author’s text.
+Truly, rhetoric is a continual negotiation, and recognising that should help simplify the mess.

 Next, let’s consider the three kinds of appeals that, together, make for authoritative rhetorical persuasion, and then get to the interrelationships between the three constituents of the triad.